KrzysztofP98/python-warehouse-allocation/README.md

 # Python Warehouse Allocation: Optimizing Inventory for Belsimpel

 ### Case Description
 The case study is inspired by real-life challenges faced by Belsimpel, an online store for mobile phones and contracts.
 Belsimpel is facing operational bottlenecks due to a rapidly expanding product assortment.
 The current warehouse, although efficient, can only accommodate a limited collection of products.
 The challenge is to determine which products to store to minimize profit losses, considering delivery times, demand patterns, and space constraints.
-The code addresses the decision-making processes and methodologies used to solve the allocation problem of products in a warehouse.
+The code outlines the decision-making processes and methodologies used to solve the allocation problem of products in a warehouse.

 ##### Key Concepts